- Columbus Day, or Indigenous Peoples’ Day, is a national holiday.

-Here are the major banks that close in observance of bank holidays, so you can plan accordingly.
+Here are the major banks that close in observance of the holiday so that you can plan accordingly.
 If you bank with one of these financial institutions, you’ll most likely need to wait until Oct.
-10 to get to a branch:
+15 to get to a branch:

 - Bank of America